jz393/jz393.github.io/writing/6-my-first-love-allegory.md

 <span style="color:var(--muted);font-size:0.8em;">
   <cite>
   This allegory personifies the author’s profession and depicts an identity-shattering collapse following a sudden yet intentional abandonment.
-It is NOT a representation of her (human) relational experiences.
+It does NOT represent her (human) relationships.
 Formal <a href="https://zhangjane.com/writing#7-my-first-love-postmortem">analysis</a> to follow.
   </cite>
 </span>